rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Possessor index marking is used to indicate the possessor in the grammatical categories of person and number.
 The possessor indices also offer a minimal distinction for the grammatical category of number for the possessa.
 The distinction can be seen in the absence of an N marker (traditionally viewed as a plural marker, but also an oblique marker).
-The 3SG marker in %OzO is only used with the nominative singular, syntactic subject/subject complement reading, in the literary language (dialect evidence exists for object marking of inanimates), whereas the 3SG marker in %OnzO appears in all other slots.
-The 1SG marker in %Om is limited to the nominative and genitive singular readings in normative grammars, while its counterpart in %ON appears in all other slots.
-In the majority corpus, however, the 1SG marker in %Om can appear in all slots, whereas it is the counterpart in %ON, which is never attested in the nominative singular slot (%ON can be attested in the genitive, object-function slot).
+The 3SG marker in -OzO is only used with the nominative singular, syntactic subject/subject complement reading, in the literary language (dialect evidence exists for object marking of inanimates), whereas the 3SG marker in -OnzO appears in all other slots.
+The 1SG marker in -Om is limited to the nominative and genitive singular readings in normative grammars, while its counterpart in -ON appears in all other slots.
+In the majority corpus, however, the 1SG marker in -Om can appear in all slots, whereas it is the counterpart in -ON, which is never attested in the nominative singular slot (-ON can be attested in the genitive, object-function slot).
 The remaining four persons make no distinction for number of possessa.
 Possessive declension can vary in compatibility with different sublexica from the